sdsawtelle/sdsawtelle.github.io/blog/readme.txt

 To preview the output, start the pelican local server with
 	pelican --listen
 and then navigate your browser to http://localhost:8000/.
 Note that simply opening the HTML file in your browser may no give you a faithful preview depending on how absolute vs. relative links are used in the publishing process.
+Kill the server with a single Ctrl+c.

 Once satisfied, push the new changes to github by opening git bash, navigating to the root directory for the website (blog root lives inside this folder).
 Do:
 	git add --all